nextcloud/news-android/README.md

 Help to translate
 ==================================
 Have you found a translation error?
-Or would you like to use ownCloud News Reader in your native language?
+Or would you like to use Nextcloud News Reader in your native language?

-You can [join the translation team](https://www.transifex.com/owncloud-org/owncloud/) and improve one of over 100 languages (it's the android-news app).
+You can [join the translation team](https://www.transifex.com/nextcloud/nextcloud/) and improve one of over 100 languages (it's the android-news app).

 How to compile the App